Education | Dec 01, 2020

 We did this interview back in 2016, but it is still relevant!
 We've added the new "How do Christmas Trees Grow?" video for more fun learning!

 Ben Butler grew up living and working on his family farm, Butler's Orchard.
-He graduated the University of Maryland in 2010 with a degree in Horticulture and Crop Production.
-Now Ben works full time on his family farm as the Farm and Finance Manager where he is responsible for all crop production activities.
-Ben truly believes farming and being part of Butler's Orchard is his purpose in life and is committed to the business to the highest degree!
+He graduated from the University of Maryland in 2010 with a degree in Horticulture and Crop Production.
+Now, Ben works full-time on his family farm as the Farm and Finance Manager, where he is responsible for all crop production activities.
+Ben truly believes farming and being part of Butler's Orchard is his purpose in life, and he is committed to the business to the highest degree!

 We interviewed him about his farm and to find out: How do Christmas trees grow?